SakataGintoki0/Notes/markdown.md

   2. Wolverine
   3. LFG

 > Note: You can also use nested lists.
+For indentation, leave 2 spaces before the line.

 ### Paragraphs
 1. Soft breaks
   To change the paragraph, leave two spaces at the end of the line.
   Example This is first line.
   Example This is second line.

 2. Hard breaks
   TO insert a blank line, insert a blank line.
   Example This line is above blank line.

   Example This line is below blank line.